 Also, before you start your tests, locate the oxygen sensor you want to troubleshoot.
 On pre-1996 vehicle models, you'll find the sensor usually on or near the exhaust manifold.
 On 1996 and newer models, you'll see a sensor near the exhaust manifold, and another one near the catalytic converter.
-However, some vehicle models have up to 5 or more sensors.
+However, some vehicle models have up to five or more sensors.
 Make sure you know which sensor you need to check.

 When you retrieve diagnostic trouble codes (DTC) from your car computer, you may also get information about the specific sensor at fault, depending on your scan tool features.
 For example, you may get a Bank I, sensor 1 at fault, which points to the O2 sensor on or near the exhaust manifold on the cylinder head that contains cylinder number 1.
 A bank I, sensor 2, points to the sensor on the same side but farther down the exhaust system, probably right before or after the catalytic converter.
 The same goes for the other cylinder head—on V type engines—which is considered Bank II.

 To locate Bank I and Bank II, consult your vehicle service manual, if necessary.

-Then, if the sensor you're testing has more than one wire, locate the signal wire by consulting your vehicle service manual, if necessary.
-If you don't have this manual on hand, you can consult one by going to the reference section of your local public library; or better yet, buy an inexpensive, aftermarket manual for your specific vehicle make and model at your local auto parts store or online.
+To identify the wires look at the wiring diagram in your vehicle repair manual.
+If you don't have the manual, buy an inexpensive, aftermarket manual for your specific vehicle make and model at your local auto parts store or online.

-1. Once you have the appropriate voltmeter on hand and have located the sensor, warm up your car engine to operating temperature.
+- Once you have the appropriate voltmeter on hand and have located the sensor, warm up your car engine to operating temperature.
 You can do this by taking your car for a 20-minute drive on the highway or idling the engine for about 15 to 20 minutes at a fast idle speed.

-2. Turn off the engine and set your voltmeter to the mV (millivolt) DC scale.
+- Turn off the engine and set your voltmeter to the mV (millivolt) DC scale.

-3. If you are testing an O2 sensor near the catalytic converter, lift your vehicle using a floor jack and safely support the vehicle on a couple of jack stands and block the rear wheels.
+- If you are testing an O2 sensor near the catalytic converter, lift your vehicle using a floor jack and safely support the vehicle on a couple of jack stands and block the rear wheels.

-4. Be careful when connecting your meter.
+- Be careful when connecting your meter.
 When the engine is at operating temperature, the exhaust manifold and pipes are extremely hot.
 Don't burn yourself and keep your meter and probes away from hot surfaces.

-To connect your meter's probe to the wire, use a wire piercing probe; or back probe the sensor through the connector.
+To connect your meter's probe to the wire, use a wire-piercing probe or back probe the sensor through the connector.
 With some sensors, though, it's difficult to back probe the signal wire through the connector.
 To overcome this limitation, you can unplug the sensor and connect a strand of copper wire to the connector prong for the signal wire, and plug back in the electrical connector, leaving the stretch of wire sticking out of the connector.
 This will give you a bare wire you can connect to your meter probe for the test.
 Just make sure the bare wire doesn't touch ground.